Assault and Battery

 Aggravated assault, which involves causing serious or aggravated injury without the use of a weapon, is also classified as a misdemeanor.
 In Michigan, it carries a potential penalty of up to 1 year in prison and fines of up to $1,000.
 It is important to note that if you have prior assault convictions, the prosecution may seek a more severe sentence, enhancing the punishment for the offense.

 Assault & Battery: Felonies

-If you are accused of assault someone without intending to cause death or great bodily harm, and with the use of any gun, knife, or other weapon, you could face up to 4 years in prison and up to $2,000 in fines.
-MCL 750.82
+Assault with a dangerous weapon, also known as felonious assault, occurs when someone assaults another person without the intent to cause death or serious bodily harm, but with the use of a gun, knife, or any other weapon.
+If accused of this offense, you could face up to 4 years in prison and fines of up to $2,000.
+Reference: MCL 750.82.

-Assault with Intent to do Great Bodily Harm (less than murder)
+Assault with Intent to do Great Bodily Harm (less than murder):

-Assault with Intent to Commit Murder
+Assault with Intent to Commit Murder:

-Assault with Intent to Rob and Steal
+Assault with Intent to Rob and Steal:

 The potential sentence for assault with intent to rob and steal depends on the involvement of a dangerous weapon.
 If convicted without a weapon, the punishment can be up to 15 years in prison.
 However, if a dangerous weapon was involved, the sentence can be up to life imprisonment.
 Both cases are considered felonies.
 References: MCL 750.88, 750.89.

 Additional Penalty Enhancement for Domestic Assault:

 It's crucial to note that all assault cases can result in harsher sentences if the crime was of a "domestic" nature.
 This includes victims who are spouses, ex-spouses, significant others, individuals with whom you share a child, or roommates.